lovehifi/tidal-raudio-pi4/README.md

 ------------
 >
 - Tidal Connect operates based on it with the DAC configuration automatically set from rAudio's '/etc/asound.conf'.
-- If you are playing Squeezelite (SQ), please switch the Squeezelite status to **Player Off and reboot** before playing music from Tidal Connect.**
 - You can edit/add the DNS in this file with the command nano /root/tidal-connect-docker/Docker/.env
 >
 Sample: